Nonparametric maximum likelihood methods for binary response models with random coefficients: Introduction

 We observe covariates $x_i \in \mathbb{R}^{d+1}$, $w_i \in \mathbb{R}^p$, and the binary response, $y_i$.
-We will assume that the random parameters $\beta_i$ are independent of both $x_i$ and $w_i$ and are drawn iidly from an unknown distribution $F_0$.
+The indicator function, $1\{E\}$, takes the value 1 when $E$ is true, and 0 otherwise.
+We will assume that the random parameters $\beta_i$ are independent of both $x_i$ and $w_i$, and that the $\beta_i$ are independent and identically distributed with an unknown distribution $F_0$.
 The remaining Euclidean parameters, $\theta_0 \in \Theta \subset \RR^p$ are fixed and also unknown.
 Our objective is to estimate the pair $(\theta_0, F_0)$ by maximum likelihood.
 This model encompasses many existing single index binary choice models in the literature.
-When the covariates $x_i$ contain only an intercept term we have the simplest version of the semiparametric single index model considered in \citeasnoun{Cosslett83}.
-When $d \geq 1$ and there are no other covariates $w_i$, it is the random coefficient single index model of \citeasnoun{Ichimura}.
+When the covariate vector $x_i$ contains only an intercept term so $\beta_i$ is a random scalar with known distribution, either logistic or Gaussian, we have the logit or probit model respectively.
+When $\beta_i$ is scalar with unknown distribution we have the simplest version of the semiparametric single index model of \citeasnoun{KleinSpady} and \citeasnoun{Cosslett83}.
+When $d \geq 1$ and there are no other covariates $w_i$, we have the random coefficient single index model of \citeasnoun{Ichimura}, and \citeasnoun{GK}.

 It is immediately apparent that the distribution of the $\beta_i$'s is only identified up to a scale transformation of the coordinates of $\beta$, so without loss of generality we could impose the normalization that $\|\beta \| = 1$.
 An additional identification requirement noted by \citeasnoun{Ichimura} is that the distribution of $\beta_i$ must have support on some hemisphere.
 This requirement will be fulfilled if the sign of one of the $\beta$ coordinates is known, we will assume henceforth that the last entry of $\beta$ is positive, so $\beta_i$'s would be restricted to lie in the northern hemisphere.
 Under this additional assumption an alternative normalization simply takes the coordinate with the known sign to be 1 and focuses attention on the joint distribution of the remaining coordinates relative to it.
 In our modal choice application for example the price effect can be normalized to 1, and remaining covariate effects are interpreted relative to the effect of price.
 Henceforth, we shall assume that $x_i = (1, z_i^\top, -v_i)$ and $\beta_i = (\eta_i^\top , 1)$ with $\eta \in \RR^d$, and estimation $F_0 = F_\beta$ is reduced to estimation of $F_0 = F_\eta$.
 Finally, it should be stressed from the outset that identification requires sufficient variability in $x_i$ to trace out $F_0$ on its full support.
 These conditions will be made more explicit in the sequel.